Updated: June 15, 2020

 Research participants may be asked to complete a short screening for exposure COVID-19 before in-person interactions.

-If participants say “yes” to any of the questions, it is recommended that you reschedule testing for a later date and direct them to https://www.vanderbilt.edu/coronavirus/ for VU and a dedicated hotline, along with a dedicated website for VUMC.
+If participants indicate active infection, it is recommended that you reschedule testing for a later date and direct them to https://www.vanderbilt.edu/coronavirus/ for VU and a dedicated hotline, along with a dedicated website for VUMC.

-The incorporation of this screening procedure does NOT require IRB approval.
+The incorporation of COVID-19 screening procedures do NOT require IRB approval.

 +Changes to Research to Avoid Immediate Hazard to Participants: